Create an Email Server on Windows WAMP

 - Click "Next".

-- Click checkbox "I accept the agreement" and click "Next".
+- Click the checkbox "I accept the agreement" and click "Next".

 - Set the destination folder where you want to install hMailServer and click "Next".

-- Choose components you intend to install, check both available components and click "Next".
+- Choose the components you intend to install, check both available components, and click "Next".

-- Click checkbox "User built-in database engine" and click "Next".
+- Click the checkbox "User built-in database engine" and click "Next".

 - Click "Next".

-- Set the password you will need this password to connect to server.
+- Set the password, you will need this password to connect to the server.
 Click "Next".

-- After all above steps click "Install" to continue installing hMailServer.
+- After all of the above steps, click "Install" to continue installing hMailServer.

-1. On welcome screen click on "Domains" on left side navigation panel and then click on "Add" from top right buttons.
+1. On the welcome screen, click "Domains" on the left side navigation panel and then click on "Add" from the top right buttons.

 test-domain.com for this post.
 Click Save.

-3. Click on Accounts on left side navigation panel and then click on "Add" on top right buttons.
+3. Click Accounts on the left side navigation panel and then click "Add" on the top right buttons.

-4. Enter email address and password for the account and then click "Save".
+4. Enter the email address and password for the account and then click "Save".

-1. Extract the roundcube files you have downloaded towww directory in WAMP and rename it to "roundcube".2.
+1. Create a directoryroundcube inside www and extract the Roundcube files you have downloaded to this directory.2.
 Open a browser and enter

 localhost/roundcube/installer URL.3.
-On the first screen you will see the status of environment normally its all good at this step you just have to click "Next".
+On the first screen, you will see the status of the environment.
+Normally, it should show an OK status for all configurations at this step; you just have to click "Next".

-4. On following step page you don't have to change all just enter database host, database name, username for database and password in "Database Setup" section.
-Also enter the host for SMTP server in "SMTP Settings" section.
+4. On the following step page, you do not have to change anything; just enter the database host, database name, username for the database, and password in the "Database Setup" section.
+Also, enter the host for the SMTP server in the "SMTP Settings" section.
 Click "Create Config".

-5. This is final step you will see the "Test Config" page.
-Click the button "Initialize Database" and all done.
+5. This is the final step; you will see the "Test Config" page.
+Click the button "Initialize Database", and all is done.

 All Done!
-You just created an email server and webmail interface on local windows machine.
+You just created an email server and webmail interface on your local Windows machine.

 NOTE: If

-hMailServer in firewall or change the "Require SMPT Authentication in
+hMailServer in the firewall or change the "Require SMTP Authentication in

 hMailServer Administrator Panel ➞ Settings ➞ Advanced ➞ IP